 Currently, 36% of adults in the US have a tattoo, numbering around 45 million, and of that number, 17% regret their tattoo after all is said and done.
 Common reasons for tattoo regret include poor artisanship, wrong coloring/shading, and bad placement.
 Tattoos don't always age well.
-Some people try to cover their tattoo with a larger one, only to make it worse.
+Some people try to cover their tattoos with a larger one, only to make it worse.

 Don't Regret Your Tattoo Any Longer

 Whatever the situation, if you regret your ink, laser tattoo removal is a safe procedure that effectively targets ink pigments under the layers of skin.

 The PicoWay Complete Picosecond Platform, a high-intensity light-based laser, breaks up ink pigments under the skin.
 This laser technology takes 10 times the power that lights up the City of Paris and delivers it in short pulses to the target area.
 The PicoWay laser includes 3 wavelengths, 532 nm, 785 nm, and 1064 nm to treat tattoos of any color and on all skin types.

 The physician holds the laser to the skin as it pulses high-intensity light rays to the target area.
 Patients may experience minor discomfort and small pain, similar to the feeling of a rubber band snapping the skin.